MicrosoftDocs/dynamics365smb-docs/business-central/admin-powerbi.md

 ## Next steps

 - If you're an admin who needs to set up Power BI in [!INCLUDE[prod_short](includes/prod_short.md)], go to [Enabling Power BI Integration](admin-powerbi-setup.md).
-- If Power BI is already set up, and you want to try the features, go to [Work with Power BI Reports in Business Central](across-working-with-powerbi.md) or []
+- If Power BI is already set up, and you want to try the features, go to [Work with Power BI Reports in Business Central](across-working-with-powerbi.md).

 ## See related [Microsoft training](/training/modules/configure-powerbi-excel-dynamics-365-business-central/index)